Silver cutlery set Byzantium 4-piece – 925 silver, niello & precious wood

 Description

-Four pieces made of 925 sterling silver, beech wood, and fully gilded niello floral bowls: The Byzantium 4-piece silver cutlery set brings three materials to the table simultaneously — beech in the handle, silver in the ferrules and blades, and a gold tone in the engraved bowls.
-A dinner knife, dinner fork, tablespoon, and teaspoon complete a full individual place setting.
-The Byzantine imperial Byzantium line from the SevChern catalog is one of the most unusual table configurations from the manufactory in Veliky Ustyug — and is unique in the shop in this material combination.
+Four pieces made of 925 sterling silver, beech wood, and fully gilded niello-floral bowls: The Byzanz 4-piece silver cutlery set brings three materials to the table at once — beech in the handle, silver in the cuffs and blades, gold tone in the engraved bowls.
+A dinner knife, dinner fork, tablespoon, and teaspoon complete a single place setting for one person.
+The Byzantine-imperial Byzanz line from the SevChern catalog is one of the most unusual table configurations from the Veliky Ustyug manufactory and is unique in this material combination in our shop.

-What you see when you first unpack it: a deep dark blue box with a fine wood texture on the outside, black velvet inside, four pieces side by side.
-What you feel when you first grasp it: warm beech wood under your fingers, a cool silver ferrule with a niello ornament at the transition, a gold finial at the end of the handle.
+What you see when you first unbox it: a deep dark blue case with a fine wood texture on the outside, black velvet inside, four pieces side by side.
+What you feel when you first hold it: warm beech wood under your fingers, cool silver cuff with niello ornament at the transition, gold knob at the end of the handle.
 Three materials, three colors, one table concept.
-This very complexity is the core of this set — and the reason why the Byzantium line differs from all solid silver cutlery in the range.
+This very complexity is the core of this set — and the reason why the Byzanz line differs from any full-silver cutlery in the range.

-Stylish silver gifts for a 25th wedding anniversary, milestone wedding anniversary or family anniversary — curated with engraving options.
+Stylish silver gifts for a 25th wedding anniversary, round wedding anniversary, or family anniversary — curated with engraving option.

 ✦ Pieces: 4 pieces — dinner knife, dinner fork, tablespoon, teaspoon